jorgebarmza/jorge_barrios_website/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Hi there!
-I'm Jorge (pronounced HOR-heh).
-At Google Labs, I work in applied machine learning, focusing on transforming cutting-edge generative AI research into practical applications.
-My passion lies in developing tools that empower people to create, innovate, and reshape the world with technology.
+Hello there!
+I'm Jorge <span style="color:grey">(pronounced HOR-heh)</span>.

-I'm curious, how can we leverage Strong AI to help humans flourish?
+I work in applied machine learning at Google Labs, focusing on transforming cutting-edge generative AI research into practical applications.

-Tell me, how do you integrate chatbots and agents into your routine?
+For recration, I enjoy doing mathematics, delving into history, and appreciating art.
+Connect with me on social media @itsjorgebar.